MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/security.md

 ms.topic: conceptual
 ---

-# Security for Red Hat Enterprise Linux on Azure
+# Security considerations for Red Hat Enterprise Linux on Azure

 To provide security for your Red Hat Enterprise Linux (RHEL) systems, you need a multi-pronged approach.
 Security requires that all teams work together to secure your workloads.
 Deployed products or platforms can't solely ensure security for an environment.